eliza411/testkitchen/slides/slides.rst

 Users              (Leave as is)
 ================== ==============================================================

-Step 4: Create an index of all galleries
+Part 4: Create an index of all galleries
 ****************************************
 *Structure > Views > +Add new view*